 Making visible the “invisible information” of movement, Tobias Gremmler’s work is an invitation to a multi-scene party: the one that deals with what we know, the one that is completely imaginary, and the one which is triggered inside of us.

-Your latest project, the video for Bjork’s Tabula Rasa, has been inspired by the lyrics of the song, transcended into a personal animated interpretation.
-How did you envision this project in the early stages and what was the process from beginning to end?
+Your latest project, the video for Bjork’s Tabula Rasa, has been inspired by the lyrics of the song and transcended into a personal animated interpretation.
+How did you envision this project in the early stages, and what was the process from beginning to end?

-One of the strengths of Björk’s work is that it can be very personal and at the same time has universal relevance.
-We had many conversations about flowers and how they could be used to express grow, transformation and diversity.
+One of the strengths of Björk’s work is that it can be very personal and, at the same time, has universal relevance.
+We had many conversations about flowers and how they could be used to express growth, transformation and diversity.
 The main idea was to embody a constant state of metamorphosis, celebrating renewal.
-Thus, the visuals expressing certain aspects of the lyrics while still preserving space for interpretation.
+Thus, the visuals express certain aspects of the lyrics while still preserving space for interpretation.

 Traditional Chinese culture is very holistic.
-Every discipline echoes in other disciplines.
+Every discipline echoes other disciplines.
 For example, there are correlations between Kung Fu motions and stroke dynamics of calligraphy drawings.
 In Chinese Opera, actors are trained in singing and dancing likewise.
-To me, that is more appealing than the western approach of separated specialization.
+To me, that is more appealing than the Western approach of separated specialisation.

-Most of your projects deal with the idea of movement, as a primordial and most important source of visualization – generally, you seem to prefer to focus on the dynamism and its flow, while keeping the whole “set design” as a neutral.
-How was this aesthetic born and how do you envision it while operating from a static environment such as the digital one?
+Most of your projects deal with the idea of movement as a primordial and most important source of visualisation – generally, you seem to prefer to focus on the dynamism and its flow while keeping the whole “set design” neutral.
+How was this aesthetic born, and how do you envision it while operating from a static environment such as the digital one?

 There is a lot of invisible information in movement, be it the motion of a human body or just clouds formed by the wind.
-It’s like looking at the tip of an iceberg, while the profound forces operating below the surface.
-I am interested in unveiling these forces and render them into digital visuals beyond physical restrictions.
-This requires to identify core aspects, extract and amplify them and avoid elements that are already sufficiently represented in reality.
+It’s like looking at the tip of an iceberg while the profound forces operate below the surface.
+I am interested in unveiling these forces and rendering them into digital visuals beyond physical restrictions.
+This requires identifying core aspects, extracting and amplifying them and avoiding elements that are already sufficiently represented in reality.
 It’s like moving the subconscious into awareness by designing a cognitive shell for it.

 Your projects, while abstract, do have a strong human component, the silhouette of a man being suggested or shown in various degrees.
-Through the delicacy of the images, these “creatures” tend to become endearing, personal and trigger the audience to emphasize with them.
-Are they portraits of your personal postures, or outside entities which you treat as a demiurge?
+Through the delicacy of the images, these “creatures” tend to become endearing and personal and trigger the audience to emphasise them.
+Are they portraits of your personal postures or outside entities which you treat as a demiurge?

 They are coming from the outside, often triggered by collaborations.
 I had little knowledge of Chinese Opera or Kung Fu before I have been commissioned to work with it.
 At the beginning of a project, I usually conduct a lot of research to get a deeper understanding of the topic.
 And during the creative process, I sometimes feel like a medium through which those topics turn into a new visual appearance.
 So it’s not about self-expression but empathy.
 In return, each project brings new insights.
 I’m constantly learning.